Weighted Conditional Flow Matching: Experiments

 \subsection{Comparison on Image Datasets}

 To evaluate the generation capabilities of W-CFM beyond low-dimensional toy examples, we conducted unconditional image generation experiments across five different benchmarks: CIFAR-10, CelebA64, ImageNet64-10, Intel Image Classification, and Food20 (a subset of Food101 \citep{bossard14}).
 Table \ref{tab:fid_results} summarizes the Fréchet Inception Distance (FID, \citet{heusel2017gans}) scores obtained by our proposed W-CFM method compared to I-CFM and OT-CFM with an adaptive solver.
 W-CFM consistently matches or outperforms the baselines, achieving the best FID scores on CIFAR-10, ImageNet64-10, Intel, and Food20, while remaining competitive on CelebA64.
 The slightly better performance of OT-CFM on CelebA64 is likely explained by the relatively unimodal nature of the dataset \citep{zhang2023study}, which alleviates the mode representation issues intrinsic to minibatch OT methods (as discussed in Section \ref{sec: large-batch}).
 Conversely, the multimodal structure of datasets like CIFAR-10, ImageNet64-10, Intel, and Food20 highlights the advantage of W-CFM.
 Batch sizes were 128 for CIFAR-10, 64 for ImageNet64-10 and CelebA64, and 48 for the remaining datasets.
 Applying the proxy described in Section \ref{sec:choice} for selecting $\eps$, we used $\eps=5$ for CIFAR-10, $\eps=13$ for CelebA64, $\eps=14$ for ImageNet64-10, $\eps=14$ for Intel, and $\eps=15$ for Food20.
+We use the naive $\hat{f}_\eps = \hat{g}_\eps = 1$, a choice motivated by the remark at the end of Section \ref{subsection:marginal-tilting}, .

 We further assessed model efficiency by comparing FID scores at various numbers of neural function evaluations (NFEs) during Euler integration.
 Table \ref{tab:fid_nfe} shows that W-CFM consistently achieves lower or comparable FID scores at fewer NFEs compared to both I-CFM and OT-CFM.
 On CelebA64, OT-CFM outperforms both models, which again reflects the dataset’s unimodal structure that mitigates OT-CFM's batch limitations.
-Illustrative examples of generated samples for each dataset are included in Appendix~\ref{app:more-results}.
+Appendix~\ref{app:more-results} shows example samples for each dataset.
+Remarkably, although the chosen values of $\eps$ are always an order of magnitude smaller than $\sqrt{d}$, we still obtain good sample quality, suggesting that the marginal tilting is benign in these high-dimensional settings.